Probabilistic deconstruction of a theory of gravity, Part II: curved space: Conclusion

 Thus once the quantum stochastic process at hand satisfies the first-order condition of its observable having possible values that are dense in target space, so that a continuum approximation is possible, the equation holds as a formal constraint on probability measures evolving with respect to it.
 Yet it is only if the joint quantum distributions of the process have a semi-classical limit and we work in that limit, that the equation can probe the local ``shape" of joint quantum distributions, resulting in a local constraint.
 (Of course, independently of whether the equation is local or non-local, it may not possess any solutions at all.)
 Furthermore, it is only in the case of the process being Markovian or locally Markovian, that the equation can be expected to have any relation to characterizing or reconstructing the quantum stochastic process at finite times, in particular its higher-order joint quantum distributions.\footnote{Intuitively, we are equating this reconstruction of the stochastic process with obtaining an entire spacetime (probability) manifold from a local equation.}

-We have reached the overwhelming conclusion that from the point of view of quantum theory, the volume measure of spacetime should be understood as a probability measure evolving and thus constrained with respect to some quantum stochastic process; what are some open problems and questions we would like to see addressed in the future?
+We have reached the overwhelming conclusion that from the point of view of quantum theory, the volume measure of spacetime should be understood as a probability measure evolving and thus constrained with respect to some quantum stochastic process.